aiven/devportal/docs/platform/howto/byoc/rename-custom-cloud.rst

 .. topic:: Custom clouds

-    A :doc:`custom cloud </docs/platform/concepts/byoc>` is your own cloud infrastructure integrated with your Aiven organization.
+    A :doc:`custom cloud </docs/platform/concepts/byoc>` is a secure environment within your cloud provider account to run Aiven-managed data services.
 Using a custom cloud in Aiven may be the optimal solution if you have specific business needs or project requirements, such as a strict regulatory compliance.
 Creating and using custom clouds in your Aiven organization requires enabling :doc:`the bring your own cloud (BYOC) feature </docs/platform/concepts/byoc>`.
 Check the availability of the feature in :ref:`Who is eligible for BYOC <eligible-for-byoc>`.
 To activate BYOC in your Aiven organization, follow the steps in :doc:`Enable bring your own cloud (BYOC) with Aiven </docs/platform/howto/byoc/enable-byoc>`.

 .. important::